 4. Percolation or Hydro-diffusion

-This is a newer type of distillation, and it’s most useful for extracting the oils from woody or tough plant material like fennel.
+This is a newer type of distillation.
+It’s most useful for extracting oils from woody or tough plant material like fennel.
 Percolation or hydro-diffusion also have shorter distillation times.

 Now, while there are multiple distillation methods for extractors to use, they will follow a similar process for each process.
 A few steps might differ based on the specific method — but the differences will mainly relate to whether the extractor uses water, steam, percolation, or hydro-diffusion.

 While all of these terpenes are known to be in certain plants, most of them are also in hemp.
-Linalool, for example, a terpene known for its stress-reducing properties, is found in lavender, making the plant a popular choice for companies and extractors.
-However, there are trace amounts of linalool in hemp as well — and after reviewing a terpene profile, one would discover that b-caryophyllene, humulene, and pinene are also in hemp.
+For example, linalool is found in lavender.
+However, there are trace amounts of linalool in hemp as well.
+After reviewing a terpene profile, one would discover that b-caryophyllene, humulene, and pinene are also in hemp.

-There are an abundant number of essential oils that are safe for consumers to ingest internally: frankincense, lavender, black pepper (in small quantities), grapefruit, lemon, lime, and orange.
+There is an abundant number of popular essential oils that are safe for consumers to ingest internally.
+Frankincense, lavender, black pepper (in small quantities), grapefruit, lemon, lime, and orange are all great examples.
 However, that doesn’t mean every essential oil is safe to consume.
 In fact, there are various reasons why certain essential oils are not safe for consumers.

 1. Poor quality

 When choosing an essential oil to take internally, consumers should be very selective about the brands they purchase.
-They should ensure that the oil comes from a manufacturer that sells pure, organic products that don’t include harmful chemicals or preservatives.
+They should only buy from companies that sell pure, organic products that don’t include chemicals or preservatives.

-Companies like Young Living or Doterra, however, are safe bets for consumers because they specialize in formulating essential oils.
+Companies like Young Living or Doterra, however, are safe bets for consumers.
+They specialize in formulating essential oils that provide health benefits.
 These companies clearly state whether an oil is safe for internal use, which takes the guesswork out of the equation and makes their products easier for consumers to trust.